 As much as we love high tech fabrics, here at Outlier we start our searches in the history books.
 We found a surprising answer in the form of linen.
 Linen has the remarkable ability to absorb moisture while remaining dry to the touch.
 It is also one of nature's strongest fibers; it gets softer and softer over time and when treated properly can be handed down through generations.
 We zeroed in on a box weave structure that maximizes the surface area of all the beautiful linen fibers while providing a subtle massaging handfeel.
 All this results in a towel that is bigger yet lighter, while absorbing moisture better and drying faster than cotton.

-Pick up one large Grid Linen Towel and a pair of New Way Shorts or New Way Longs as part of our Swim Pack for $160.
+Pick up one large Grid Linen Towel and a pair of New Way Shorts as part of our Swim Pack for $160.